mtalexan/fleek-config/README.md

 ## Structure

-The top level folder must contain the following files for it to work properly in different Nix use cases:
+The top level folder must contain the following files for it to work properly in different Nix use cases (**not sure what the non-`flake.*` are expected to provided!**):
 - flake.lock
 - flake.nix
 - home.nix